tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 I'm trying to calm myself down as I continue to witness black magic being performed while holding my phone. shit!
 32 percent left.
 I have to resort to taking pictures.
 There, the voodoo priestess raised her arms.
 Everyone suddenly stopped, indicating her next approach.
 She nodded her head to the drummers.

 There they began to beat their drums slowly, giving off a rhythm that sounded like a heartbeat.
 She walked in the direction of that Asian woman with those ridiculous saline implants.
-I mean, who in their right mind would want to have that, especially with a bad heart condition?
+I mean, who in their right mind would want to have that.
 Holy shit!
 Is that what's going to happen next?
 Right there, her veins began pulsing from her chest.
 I don't like the look of this.
 Until then, the drummers had begun to increase the volume of their beats.

 "I…I-I am s-scared."
 Lin spoke